infrahq/infra/docs/start/quickstart.md

 {% callout type="info" %}

 We are rolling out our SaaS product.
 If you are interested in onboarding before we open it up completely, let us know.
-Until then you can [install the self-hosted version of the Infra Server](../reference/selfhosted.md).
+Until then, you can [install the self-hosted version of the Infra Server](../reference/selfhosted.md).

 {% /callout %}